Creative Compassion Focused Psychotherapist

 Just as you would go to the doctor for a physical problem for specialist support, counselling and psychotherapy can help you for emotion and mental struggles.

-You can contact me on the live chat, for more information or drop me an email on , to arrange an over the phone consultation.
+You can contact me via email on , to arrange an over the phone consultation.

 Motivation issue or Depression